AI·Set·UpBook a call

 Small, founder-led service firms in West Michigan.

-Marketing agencies, advisory practices, real estate teams, professional services.
+Agencies, advisory firms, staffing and recruiting firms, insurance agencies, professional services, and real estate teams.
 The shape of firm where the founder still answers the door.

 • 01You hold the operating system in your head.
 The calendar, the context, the next-week plan, the half-finished email you'll get to tonight.